Review of Extreme Multilabel Classification: Review

-For point-wise prediction, beam search is used as in Parabel.
+\paragraph{} For point-wise prediction, beam search is used as in Parabel.
 The top ranked relevant labels are recommended based on a greedy $BFS$ traversal strategy.
 For label-wise prediction, estimate what fraction of training points visit the node of a tree, say $f.$ For some factor $F$, allot $f \times F$ test points to respective nodes.
 This ensures all the non-zero relevance points for a label end up reaching the labels' leaf node.
+Finally, the topmost scoring test points that reach a leaf are returned.

+\paragraph{Comparison between above stated methods} In Table \ref{table:compare-tree-based} above, we compare tree based methods for XMLC.
+We highlight some key differences below.

-Finally, the topmost scoring test points that reach a leaf are returned. \paragraph{Comparison between above stated methods} \begin{enumerate} \item Most tree based methods do not outperform the baseline one-vs-all scores, but however have lesser prediction and training times than compressed sensing, linear algebra and deep learning methods.
+\begin{enumerate} \item Most tree based methods do not outperform the baseline one-vs-all scores, however, they have lesser prediction and training times compared to some compressed sensing-based, linear-algebra-based and deep-learning-based methods.
 For example, CRAFTML is $20\times$ faster at training than SLEEC. \item Label partitioning based methods perform slightly better than the instance partitioning methods in experimentation.
 Bonsai outperforms CRAFTML in most datasets. \item Label partitioning is a more scalable approach due to the number of instances possibly being arbitrarily large.
 Instance partitioning is however, faster during prediction due to no need for traversal of multiple paths in the tree. \end{enumerate}